Pages in the Analysis Phase:

 Learning initiatives should always be undertaken to improve the performance of the business, thus they should always be defined in business terms.
 An ROI (Return On Investment) is not normally required, and in some cases is not even cost-effective; however there should always be a clear causal link.

-For example, frequent feedback to subordinates is normally considered a means for promoting better performance, which should equate to higher profits.
-Thus “the students will learn feedback skills” is NOT a business outcome as it does not relate to a verifiable outcome.
-A better business outcome would be “the learner's subordinates receive more frequent and better feedback” as a result of the learning initiative.
-The first outcome only told us what will be learned, while this outcome gave us a result than can be measured and verified.
+A better business outcome would be “the learner's subordinates receive frequent and better feedback” as a result of the learning initiative.
+The first outcome only told us what will be learned, while the second outcome gives us a result than can be measured and verified.

 The Business Outcome or Business Linkage should be one of the first things to determine during the analysis phase.
-However, to fully understand it, you might have to perform several of the other steps in the analysis phase.
+However, to fully understand it, you might have to perform other steps in the analysis phase.
 In any case, it must be spelled out by the end of the analysis phase as this will determine if a learning or training platform is required.

 Next Steps